 In addition, each of the committees of our Board considers any risks that may be within its area of responsibilities and directors periodically engage in discussions with members of the senior management team as appropriate.
-Specifically, the Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls and compliance with legal and regulatory requirements.
+Specifically, the Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls, compliance with legal and regulatory requirements and cybersecurity (including protection of customer and employee data and other confidential information, and ensuring the security of data on the cloud).
 The Compensation Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
 The Nominating and Governance Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure, succession planning for our directors and executive officers and corporate governance.
 The Corporate Development Committee assists the Board in assessing specific risks and issues relating to potential transactions not in the ordinary course of business.